ArabGScom/AGS-Anti-DDoS-FiveM/README.md

 # What is AGS Anti DDoS For FiveM ?
 script .lua<br>
-Protect servers from Distributed Denial of Service "DDoS" attacks with AGS Anti DDoS.
+Protect servers from Distributed Denial of Service "DDoS" attacks with AGS Anti DDoS Service.